TrickzTwix/Test/-f-perm.md

-Faction Gui for /f Perms.
+Faction GUI for /f perms.
-This tells you what each function does.
+This page tells you what each function does.

 **Command:**
 /f perm [Permission] [Relation] [Allow/Deny]